Loan repayment insurance terms

 Definitions

-Doctor is a person registered in the register of health care professionals who has the legal right to work as a doctor and who is impartial towards the insured person.
+Doctor is a person registered in the register of health care professionals who has the legal right to work as a doctor and who is impartial towards the policyholder.

-Automatically renewable insurance contract is a one-year insurance contract, which is renewed annually for the next insurance period, unless the contracting parties wish to amend or terminate the insurance contract.
+Automatically renewable insurance contract is a one (1) year insurance contract, which is renewed annually for the next insurance period, unless the contracting parties wish to amend or terminate the insurance contract.

 Loss event is an unexpected event that results in a financial loss.
 The loss event may or may not be an insured event.

 Insured event is an event provided for in these Terms and Conditions, in the event of which LHV must fulfil their obligation to perform arising from the contract.
-Losses caused by the same sudden and unforeseeable event are considered as a single insured event.
+Losses incurred as a result of the same unexpected and unforeseeable event are considered to be a single insured event.

-Insurance cover is the LHV’s obligation, limited by these Terms and Conditions, to pay insurance indemnity in the case of insured events specified in the Policy or otherwise perform the insurance contract.
+Insurance cover is LHV’s obligation, limited by these Terms and Conditions, to pay insurance indemnities in the case of insured events specified in the Policy or otherwise perform the insurance contract.

 Insurance period is the period stated in the Policy during which the loss or damage caused by an insured event will be compensated by LHV.